peefeeyatko/theremin/README.md

 #### Cross browser / device compatability

-Theremin should work on all modern browsers except for IE. Works with touch screen devices and is responsive.
+Theremin should work in all modern browsers except for IE. It works with touch screen devices and is responsive.

 #### Credits